Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 Then switch back to watch the output from `tcpdump`.
 You should see both your delegated prefix as well as the ULA being advertised.

 *I struggled understanding this for weeks until dave14305 was kind enough to share his insight on this.
+The `-s 256` was the key.
+Without it, output was truncated and confused me for a long time.
 Thank you, dave!*

 ## 10. Enable and start `dhcpd` to serve IPv4 addresses on the LAN: (IPv4)
 ```sh